 Have you had an abnormal PAP smear?
 Want to know how to prevent it from happening again?
-Naturopathic medicine can offer treatment and prevention of abnormal pap smears to prevent a recurrence.
+As a naturopath, I can offer treatment and prevention of abnormal pap smears to prevent a recurrence.

 - Over 90% of cervical cancers can be cured when detected early and treated.